micwik/ArnLib/doc/Internals.md

 * The affected link:s tree is recursively traversed and all links are first marked as retired.
   Also global or local destroy is marked.

-* As the last thing in this recursion each link is emitting a retired signal, ie the leaves are the first to emit.
+* As the last thing in this recursion each link is sending a Retired ArnEvent, ie the leaves are the first to send.

-* The retired signal is handled by each connected Item.
+* The Retired ArnEvent is handled by each connected Item.
 Each Item is sending a linkDestroyed signal to be handled by application code.
   The Items is finally closed and by this the link ref counter is decremented.

-* When the links ref counter is reaching zero, a zeroRef signal is sent.
+* When the links ref counter is reaching zero, a ZeroRef ArnEvent is sent.
+Also a ZeroRef pending counter is increased.

+* The event is handled by ArnM::doZerRefLink(), in Main thread.
+First the ZeroRef pending counter is decreased.
+Next both ref counter and ZeroRef pending counter is checked to be zero, which indicates that this is the final ZeroRef for this link.
+  This is to prohibit a scenario where the link has been reused during ZeroRef ArnEvent delivery.
+  Also this reuse might have been followed by a dropped usage resulting in a second ZeroRef ArnEvent.

-* The signal is handled by doZerRefLink(), in Main thread.
-It will set the link ref counter to -1, to mark the link as fully de-referenced.
+* In ArnM::doZerRefLink() if this is the final ZeroRef, it will set the link ref counter to -1, to mark the link as fully de-referenced.
   The link and parent (and grand parants ...) are deleted if they don't have any children and ref = -1 and they are marked retired.